 8. Lawrence Phillips

-Lawrence Phillips was the best college running back (Adrian Peterson and Reggie Bush are in the mix) The Informer has ever seen play.
-He had size, speed, quickness and running ability like no one The Informer had seen before.
-There is no doubt in The Informer's mind that with a couple of different decisions Phillips would have become one of the greatest football players of all time.
+Lawrence Phillips was the best college running back I have ever seen play.
+He had size, speed, quickness and running ability like no one I have seen before or since.
+There is no doubt in my mind that with a couple of different decisions Phillips would have become one of the greatest football players of all time.

 Sadly the story of Phillips is not so much about his greatness, but more about the fact that he is currently spending 31 years in prison.